owntracks/booklet/docs/guide/topics.md

 ## Topics

-If you use HTTP mode skip this chapter.
+If you use HTTP mode skip this section.

 You now know that [MQTT](../tech/mqtt.md) is a messaging protocol, and that it uses topic names to label messages.  topic names can be structured into multiple